cfoskin/Aerodoc-client/README.md

 https://hub.docker.com/r/cfoskin/nginx-proxy-local/

-It will also work with the Aerodoc Node.js monolithic application:
+It will also work with the Aerodoc Node.js monolithic backend application:

 https://github.com/cfoskin/Aerodoc-Node.js